PedroMagar/MISA-I/README.md

 	- 01 / LH: Will swap the lower register bank, making avaliable:  r7-r4 and r11-r8.
 	- 10 / HL: Will swap the higher register bank, making avaliable: r15-r12 and r3-r0.
 	- 11 / HH: Will swap both registers banks, making avaliable: r15-r12 and r11-r8.
+- Two addresses architecture. **[Rd = Rd (op) Rs]**
+- Instructions that operate with two-registers will always assume Rd = RRR from instruction, while Rs is RRR+4 if function bit (F) is 0 or RRR+3 if function bit (F) is 1.
+ > Rs address is still under consideration, could be RRR+4 and RRR+1|RRR-1.
+- Branch Behavior: Skip one instruction if false.
+  > Behavior is still under review, maybe could skip two instructions (it would allow a SRB or SMEM instruction before jump), or maybe could utilize another register for address.
 - 4 Operations Mode:
 	- 00: Management - r11-r4 will hold the CPU configuration.
 	- 01: 8 bit Low mode - the CPU will use only the 8 less significant bits from its register to do operations.